Aitslab/corona/README.md

  "English dictionaries, gold and silver standard corpora for biomedical natural language processing related to SARS-CoV-2 and COVID-19" by Salma Kazemi Rashed, Johan Frid, Sonja Aits (https://arxiv.org/abs/2003.09865, cite as arXiv:2003.09865 [q-bio.OT]).
 Additional licence conditions are in the license file.

-This might be useful for everyone participating in the COVID-19 Open Research Dataset Challenge (CORD-19): https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge
+This might be useful for everyone participating in the COVID-19 Open Research Dataset Challenge (CORD-19) or other COVID-19 hackathons: https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge

-## corona literature
+## corona literature and study reports
 COVID-19 SARS-CoV-2 preprints from medRxiv and bioRxiv (json file)

 https://connect.medrxiv.org/relate/content/181